AubreyHewes/simple-shortcode-parser/README.md

 # A Simple ShortCode Parser

-> Tokenize a string to an AST (sic) of shortcode/text nodes
+> Tokenizes a string to an AST of shortcode/text nodes

-When rendering an AST of "content" you end up with text nodes, that may contain so called "shortcodes".
+When rendering a string of "content" that contains so-called "shortcodes", you may want to handle the shortcodes differently. i.e. render something else.
-You would like to handle these shortcodes differently than text nodes.
-You can use this to parse the text node into text and shortcode nodes to continue the rendering.
+This tokenizes the given string to an AST of shortcode/text nodes allowing an intuitive structure for rendering the shortcodes.

+## What is a shortcode?

+A "shortcode" is a name used for embedding other/generated content in user supplied content.
+Generally attributed to the [wordpress project](https://wordpress.com/support/shortcodes/) and look like `[shortcode]`.

 ## Features